eclipse-hono/hono/site/documentation/content/admin-guide/common-config.md

 #### Direct Connection to Data Grid

-Protocol adapters can alternatively be configured to directly access an data grid for storing and retrieving device connection information using [Infinispan](https://infinispan.org)'s Hotrod protocol.
+Protocol adapters can alternatively be configured to directly access a data grid for storing and retrieving device connection information using [Infinispan](https://infinispan.org)'s Hotrod protocol.
 This has the advantage of saving the network hop to the Device Connection service.
 However, this is only beneficial if the Device Connection service implementation itself uses a remote service (like a data grid) for